Starbugstone/AI-Demo/README.md

 |   `-- style.css               # Global theming
 |-- vite.config.js              # Vue plugin + custom project asset pipeline
 |-- tech-readme.md              # Deep dive into architecture and deployment
+|-- project-integration-guide.md # Detailed guide for creating sandbox projects
 `-- todo.md                     # Living checklist for the build
 ```

 ## Sandbox Projects
 - Each project owns its metadata via `projects/<slug>/project.yaml`; the Vite plugin aggregates every config into `/projects/manifest.json` at runtime.
 - Provide at least an `index.html` entry point, any additional assets, and metadata fields such as `name`, `summary`, `agents`, `status`, and `tags`.
-- Scripts run inside the Shadow DOM; use `document.currentScript.getRootNode()` (automatically patched) to interact with local nodes.
+- Scripts run inside an instrumented Shadow DOM environment with automatic resource cleanup on navigation.
+- Use `document.currentScript.getRootNode()` to query your project's DOM, not the global `document`.
 - Static files are copied into the production build via the custom Vite plugin, so everything under `projects/` ships with the site automatically.

+**→ For detailed integration instructions, see [`project-integration-guide.md`](project-integration-guide.md)**

 ## Deploying to Azure Static Web Apps
 - **App location:** `.`